pritishsharma2006/FireForm/CONTRIBUTING.md

 FireForm is a Digital Public Good (DPG) designed to reduce administrative overhead for firefighters and other emergency services.
 By contributing, you are helping us build a more efficient future for emergency response.

+>**NOTE: Before you contribute!**
+>Please note that this project is still under early development.
+Because of this you may find many bugs caused either by cases yet unaddressed that we are aware of.
+Reports on these bugs will be >dismissed to remove clutter, so please don't feel discouraged if your issue is dismissed quickly, it just means we were already aware of the bug.

 ## 🌈 Code of Conduct

 This project and everyone participating in it is governed by the [FireForm Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to juanalvvsanchez@gmail.com.
+Please report unacceptable behavior to juanalvarez_san@protonmail.com.

 ## 🚀 How Can I Contribute?